leekli/clinical-guideline-app-BE/README.md

 <div>
 <i>
-<strong><u>Developing an authoring platform to create and edit existing clinical guidelines.</u></strong>
+<strong><u>"Developing an authoring platform to create and edit existing clinical guidelines.</u></strong>
 <br />
 <br />
 As part of an ongoing research study at the School of Computing and Mathematics, we have developed a mobile device application to deliver clinical information to NHS clinicians.
 This MSc project aims to build a prototype clinical guideline authoring and editing platform based on existing web frameworks.
-The goals are to: produce a web- based application where users can utilise CRUD functions (Create, Read, Update, Delete) with exiting guideline documents; Implement multi-level user admin system; Utilise HTML, CSS, JS and other web-based languages; Test the system to ensure it meets usability guidelines; and conduct literature review/research/testing to ensure the system is efficient.
+The goals are to: produce a web- based application where users can utilise CRUD functions (Create, Read, Update, Delete) with exiting guideline documents; Implement multi-level user admin system; Utilise HTML, CSS, JS and other web-based languages; Test the system to ensure it meets usability guidelines; and conduct literature review/research/testing to ensure the system is efficient."
 </i>
 </div>